Data Privacy Notice

 When you agree to take part in a research study, we use your data (including your health data) in the ways needed to conduct and analyse the research study.
 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 To ensure we carry out the research to the highest standards we comply with the UK Policy Framework for Health and Social Care Research.

 We combine the information you have given us on our questionnaires with the information we have collected from NHS records or other third parties, and with the results of analysis of blood samples.
 The combination, on a very large scale, of detailed information on how women live, and health follow-up through routine records for every woman in the study is very powerful.
-For example, to study risk of breast cancer in women using menopausal hormone therapy, we used linked cancer registration data to compare the number of women who went on to develop breast cancer between women who told us they had never used menopausal hormone therapy, and those who told us that they had.
+For example, to study risk of breast cancer in women using menopausal hormone therapy, we used linked cancer registration data to compare the proportions of women who went on to develop breast cancer in women who told us they had never used menopausal hormone therapy, and those who told us that they had.
 We found that women who were using menopausal hormone therapy, especially the combined oestrogen-progestogen form, were more likely to develop breast cancer.

 We collect and process your data (including your special category sensitive data) in this way for the purpose of performing scientific (medical) research being carried out in the public interest.
 This is known under data protection law as our “legal basis” for processing personal data.
 We will only process your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another related reason and that reason is compatible with the original purpose.
 We do not use your personal data for any form of automated decision-making or public profiling.